prebid/Prebid.js/modules/minutemediaBidAdapter.md

 Module Type: Bidder Adapter

-Maintainer: prebid-rise-engage@risecodes.com //TODO:prebidmail
+Maintainer: hb@minutemedia.com

 # Description

 Module that connects to MinuteMedia's demand sources.

 The MinuteMedia adapter requires setup and approval from the MinuteMedia.
-Please reach out to prebid-rise-engage@risecodes.com to create an MinuteMedia account. //TODO: prebidmail
+Please reach out to hb@minutemedia.com to create an MinuteMedia account.

 The adapter supports Video(instream).